tpvasconcelos/dotfiles/README.md

 rm -rf ~/Library/Developer/CoreSimulator/Caches/*
 ```

-You can occasionally also clear your caches for tools like Homebrew and `pip`
+You can occasionally also clear your caches for tools like brew, pip, or docker.

 ```shell script
 # Uninstall all dependencies not listed in the Brewfile